-The Code has been developed to improve safety in UK ports and to enable harbour authorities to manage their marine operations to nationally agreed standards.
-The Code provides the standard against which the policies, procedures and the performance of harbour authorities can be measured.
-It also describes the role of Board members, officers and key personnel in relation to safety of navigation and summarises the main statutory duties and powers of harbour authorities.
-As well as complying with these duties and powers, the authority must develop an effective marine safety management system based on formal risk assessment.
-When fully implemented, the Code should reduce the risk of incidents occurring in harbour waters and provide some protection for the duty holder if an incident does occur.
+The Code also describes the role of Board members, officers and key personnel in relation to safety of navigation and summarises the main statutory duties and powers of harbour authorities.
+As well as complying with these duties and powers, a harbour authority must develop an effective marine safety management system based on formal risk assessment.
+When fully implemented, the Code should reduce the risk of incidents occurring in harbour waters.

 Lymington Harbour Commission (LHC) sets out its comprehensive policies and procedures for managing safety in compliance with the Port Marine Safety Code in its Marine Safety Management Plan.

 In line with the recommendations of the Code, LHC policy is to appoint an independent ‘Designated Person’ to undertake a formal annual audit (April) of LHC's compliance with the Code.